1platform/onebe/docs/modules/App_App.md

 ▸ (...`args`): `any`

-The GenericFunction type we support to be attached to the App instance.
+Custom type used to define Functions that can be added to the Application object and reused throughout the application.

 ##### Parameters